blackchip-org/lfs-rpm/README.md

     sudo apt install podman rpm curl

-To test the image in a virtual machine, intall:
+To test the image in a virtual machine, install:

     sudo apt install qemu-kvm virt-manager